jamesagnew/smart-on-fhir-demo/README.md

 # SMART on FHIR Demo

+For this demonstration we will be using the **SMART Growth Chart** application.
+This app is open source.
+You can browse its source here: https://github.com/smart-on-fhir/growth-chart-app

 # Part 1 - A Simple Launch

 Try launching the following URL to see a demo SMART on FHIR Application using a pre-existing dataset.